GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/tables.rst

 Operate on a FITS Table
 =======================
-The pyfits manual is the recommended source for more complete documentation on working on FITS table with Python.
-Here are a few examples of what one can modify a FITS table.
+The PyFITS manual is the recommended source for more complete documentation on working on FITS table with Python.
+Here are a few examples of how one can modify a FITS table.

 Preparation for the examples